 There are fewer people out there buying land, which gives you some negotiation power when working with someone who wants to sell.
 When making an offer on a piece of land, you are less likely going to be looked over or have someone swoop in and buy the property out from under you.
 That said, people buying and selling land are often investors and developers.
 When a piece of land becomes available at a very low price, it’s important to act before another investor beats you to the punch.
 Experienced investors will have the cash in hand and be able to close right away, two things someone looking to sell their land fast will be appreciative of.

 Owning land gives you many ways to make money from it.
 You can sell for a profit, lease it out, or develop it yourself.
 The beauty is, you don’t have to decide right now.
 You can take a piece of land, tuck it away for next to nothing, and wait until the time is right to do something with the property.
 Depending on the property, you could lease it out for parking or recreational activities.
 If it’s a smaller lot, consider leasing it to a neighbor looking for more space.
 Development costs might drop, giving you the ability to build at a low cost.
 Or… the area around your land can be developed, increasing the demand for your lot.
 This is a great way to cash in on land without having to do much work.
-This is why many people opt for the buy and hold strategy when investing in land in Philadelphia.
+This is why many people opt for the buy and hold strategy when investing in land in Nationwide.